All Episodes

 Who knew?

-But they party in South Beach.
+The Miami Heat plays in Miami, but they party in South Beach.

 So he took his partying talents to South Beach, his basketball talents to Miami.

-But now he's leaving the Heat, or might leave the Heat.
+But now he's leaving the heat or might leave the heat.

-It's a free agent.
+He's a free agent.

-So the Heritage Foundation's got some offers here, apparently from teams.
+So the Heritage Foundation's got some offers here, apparently, from teams, let's see, one, two, three, four, six teams.

 So the Heritage Foundation wanted to find out what the tax hit would be without factoring deductions or any other thing.